adde88/bully/README.md

 # Acknowledgements
 None of this would have happened without the rest of the great team I am proud to credit with helping me:
 `t6_x`, `DataHead`, `Soxrok2212`, `Wiire`
+Huge thanks to `wiire` for helping remove the openssl dependancy!